SoFi Personal Loans 2024 Review

 Missing payments or paying late can also spell trouble for your credit score.
 Fortunately, SoFi has a program designed to make maneuvering periods of unemployment easier.

 If you lose your job through no fault and are eligible for unemployment benefits, you can apply for SoFi's Unemployment Protection Program.

 If you're approved, SoFi will put your loan into a 3-month forbearance period, suspending your payments temporarily.

 You can reapply for additional forbearance periods for up to 12 months over the life of the loan.

 Interest will still accrue during the forbearance period, and it's added to the principal.
 You can make interest-only payments to keep the cost from adding up.

 If you opt for forbearance, that may extend the repayment term on your loan.

 If you get a job while your loan payments are suspended, you can begin making payments before the forbearance period ends or wait until the next scheduled payment date to pick back up.

 How Does SoFi Compare to Other Personal Loan Lenders?

-Personal loans are not all alike and it’s to your advantage to check out all the options that are out there.
-Specifically, you need to consider things like:
+Personal loans are not all alike, and it's to your advantage to check out all the options that are out there.
+Specifically, it would be best if you considered things like: